subthaumic/TDAworkshop/index.md

 ## Corona Regulations
 Please note the following information regarding on-site participation:

+Please wear a mask when moving around; the mask can be removed when seated.\
+On-site participants will need to provide personal data for contact tracking at the beginning of the course\
+Since we will need to regularly ventilate the room, you might want to bring a sweater.

+Official documents:
 [Conditions of Admission and Participation](https://backend-484.uni-heidelberg.de/sites/default/files/documents/2020-08/Zutritts_und_Teilnahmeregelungen_Aushang_A3_EN_2020-08-11.pdf)\
 [Information on the Processing of Personal Data](https://backend-484.uni-heidelberg.de/sites/default/files/documents/2020-08/Datenschutzinformationen_Aushang_A3_EN_2020-08-11.pdf)\
 [Information Required from Persons Attending Classes](https://backend-484.uni-heidelberg.de/sites/default/files/documents/2020-08/Datenerhebung_Veranstaltungsteilnehmer_A4_EN_2020-08-11_1.pdf)

-  - Please wear a mask when moving around; the mask can be removed when seated.
-  - On-site participants will need to provide personal data for contact tracking at the beginning of the course
-  - Since we will need to regularly ventilate the room, you might want to bring a sweater.

 ## Material and Exercises